quicwg/ops-drafts/draft-ietf-quic-manageability.md

 consistency between the PMTU for flows can help avoid an endpoint using a PMTU that is inefficient.

-If network operators wish to start with a more limited implementation of such packet drops, they may wish to focus on QUIC.
+If network operators wish to start to drop large packets to avoid fragmentation, they may wish to focus on QUIC.
 QUIC packets cannot always be identified ({{sec-identifying}}), but we assume that a set of candidate QUIC flows have been chosen.
 For QUIC endpoints using DPLPMTUD it is minimally sufficient for the path to silently drop a packet larger than the